cagov/pantheon-mirror-drought-ca-gov/wp-content/plugins/inactive-logout/readme.txt

 = 1.2.1 =
 * Changes: Classes changes in order to avoid any conflict with JS issues.
 * Added: Spanish translation.
 Thanx to Miguel Arroyo.
 * Updated: Swedish translation.
-Thanx to Björn Granberg.
+Thanx to BjÃ¶rn Granberg.
 * Minor bug fixes.

 = 1.2.0 =